jrheard/blog/_drafts/truthiness-and-short-circuit-evaluation-in-python.md

 <div class="expression">7</div>
 </div>

-I'm going to be using a lot of diagrams like this throughout this post.
+I'm going to be using a lot of diagrams like this throughout this article.
 In these diagrams, a yellow box is a **chunk of code that Python hasn't evaluated yet**. ("Evaluated" basically means "run".)

 Notice how the first yellow box in our expression is